openlegend/core-rules/core/src/03-banes-boons/01-chapter-three.md

 - **Power Level:** 3 / 5 / 7 / 9
 - **Attributes:** Movement
 - **Description:** You reach out and assume control of an unattended inanimate object.
 This may stem from latent psychic ability, magical manipulation of the element of air, anti-gravity technology, or similar sources.
-- **Effect:** Immediately upon invoking the boon, and again each round when you sustain the boon, you may move the target object up to 5' times your invoking attribute score.
-As part of moving an object, you may also manipulate it (for example, turning a door knob or opening a coin

 \page